 For the first time since World War II, the national debt is larger than our economy.
 Our debt is outgrowing our ability to pay it off.
 We simply have to make tough decisions right now before this crisis becomes unmanageable.

 Debt as a percentage of GDP – Source: Congressional Budget Office

 Balance the budget

-We must get to a balanced budget by cutting waste, eliminating redundancies, and growing the economy.
+We must get to a balanced budget by cutting waste, eliminating redundant agencies, and continuing to grow the economy.
 Also, many states, including Georgia, have a Balanced Budget Amendment.
 The federal government should have one too.

 Grow the economy

 Our only option is to grow our way out of the hole that Washington dug for us.
-We need to remove barriers to economic recovery, including bad government policies like Obamacare and misguided regulations.
+We need to continue removing barriers to economic recovery.